There’s a specific kind of frustration that doesn’t get talked about enough.

 When change doesn’t happen, people often draw the wrong conclusions.

-Misconception 1: “If I Really Wanted It, I’d Do It.”
+“If I Really Wanted It, I’d Be Doing It”

 Desire and action are not the same system.